 I made some Middle Eastern Tabouleh Salad today and wanted a bit of hummus to go along with it.
 Being made from basically chickpeas, this is far from a low-carbers “safe” food to eat.
 But I recently I saw on another WordPress blog Cavewoman Cafe that cauliflower can be used to make hummus, so I pulled out my hummus recipe of many years and tried it.

-I really wanted to add just a few chick peas for the flavor boost, but discovered I didn’t have any among my canned goods or in the freezer either.
-I thought a moment and remembered I have chickpea flour in my pantry.
+I really wanted to add just a few chick peas for the flavor boost, but discovered I didn’t have any among my canned goods or cooked in the freezer either.
+I thought a moment and remembered I have DO chickpea flour in my pantry.
 After all, it’s made from finely ground chickpeas, non?
 Hmmmm…..Why not?

 So I whipped up a batch of my regular hummus recipe, subbing cauliflower for chick peas, guessing how much chickpea flour to put in the mix.
 Man, this came out not just good, it was to die for!
 I honestly couldn’t really tell it apart from the carb-laden variety made with all chickpeas!
 This recipe is not suitable until the legumes rung of the OWL ladder.
 The bread sticks pictured are made from 1 slice of this bread: http://low-carb-news.blogspot.com/2011/04/foccacia-bread-gf.html

 NOTE: This is not so great leftover.
 The cauliflower taste comes through much stronger on day 2.
 So only make up as much as you think will be consumed completely the day it is made.